Round 11 Community Grants announced

 3rd Space — Power for Connection (QLD)

-3rd Space Brisbane is a trusted daytime drop-in centre supporting thousands of people experiencing or at risk of homelessness each year.
-3rd Space provides essentials like showers, clean clothing, nutritious meals and wraparound services including health care, legal support, employment pathways and housing assistance.
+3rd Space Brisbane is a trusted day time drop in centre supporting thousands of people experiencing or at risk of homelessness each year.
+3rd Space provides essentials like showers, clean clothing, nutritious meals and wrap around services including health care, legal support, employment pathways and housing assistance.

 The Blinman Community Shed supports the township’s 22 residents by providing a hub for connection, community gardening, and essential facilities.
 Currently reliant on costly petrol generators, the community has faced limitations in operating infrastructure and programs year-round.

 Our grant will fund a solar installation, providing reliable, sustainable power for the community garden, wastewater system, and toilets.
-This ensures essential services are accessible at lower operational cost, delivering lasting benefits for one of South Australia’s most remote communities.
+This ensures essential services are accessible, reduces operational costs, and strengthens community resilience.

 Women’s Shelter Armidale has supported women, children, and young people impacted by family and domestic violence and homelessness since 1977.
 Their Brew and Belonging program provides over 400 meals each week, fostering connection, dignity, and consistent access to nutritious food.